Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/_index.md

   type: docs
 ---

-With the GenHTTP framework, developers should be able to easily develop new web services in a short time.
+With the GenHTTP framework, developers can quickly create new web services.
 Everything else is provided by the server infrastructure as well as the excellent ecosystem of .NET which easily allows to build, test, and run applications.

-Similar to other frameworks such as Nancy, embedio, NetCoreServer, or Watson, and in comparison to ASP.NET, GenHTTP focuses on a low learning curve to quickly achieve results.
+Similar to other frameworks like Nancy, embedio, NetCoreServer, or Watson, and in comparison to ASP.NET, GenHTTP emphasizes a gentle learning curve to enable fast results.
 You should be able to setup a new web service or website in a couple of minutes.

 ## Getting Started